Week 6Developing an Independent Meditation Practice

-We’ve also explored more advanced practices in which we explore both our thoughts and emotions.
+We’ve also explored advanced practices in which we focus on thoughts and emotions.

-This week we’ll extend this theme by introducing a meditation on pain, and wrap up with some suggestions on how to continue to develop your meditation practice.
+This week we’ll introduce a meditation on pain, and conclude with suggestions on how to further develop your meditation practice.

 Meditation on Pain

-When I use the word pain I’m not just referring to things like headaches and injuries.
+When I use the word pain I’m not just referring to things like a backache or injury.
 I’m referring to the full gamut of painful experiences; from mild emotional pain (e.g. boredom) through to intense physical pain (e.g. a migraine or worse), and everything in between.
-Defined in this way, pain is something we all experience fairly frequently.
+Defined in this way, pain is something we all experience frequently.
 You might even say that the experience of pain, and the desire to alleviate it, is the primary reason we’re drawn to meditation.

 So why meditate on pain?

-Our tendency is to try and avoid pain.
+Most of the time, we do our best to avoid pain.
 We take a Panadol when we’ve got a headache, we down a beer or two when we’re feeling stressed.
 Unfortunately, these strategies rarely help us to deal with the causes of our pain, and may actually make it worse.

-Meditation is easy to do.
-With a little practice you can soon relax your body and calm your mind to some degree.
-If you just want to relax and sleep better you can get good results with just a few minutes a day.
+Meditation is not as hard as it’s sometimes made out to be.
+You can certainly develop the ability to relax your body and calm your mind within six weeks — and if you just want to relax and sleep better you can get good results with just a few minutes a day.

-Other benefits will take more commitment and you will need to be clear about your objectives and set a plan in place to achieve them.
+Overcoming anxiety, chronic stress or entrenched patterns of negative thinking will require greater commitment.
+You will need to be clear about your objectives and set a plan in place to achieve them.

 - Why do I want to meditate?